tzm-tora/Stroke-Based-Scene-Text-Erasing/README.md

 # Stroke-Based-Scene-Text-Erasing
-This is a PyTorch implemention of following paper:
+This repository is a PyTorch implemention of following paper:

 Stroke-Based Scene Text Erasing Using Synthetic Data for Training